lucasvhol/lucasvhol/README.md

 --------------------------------------------------------------------------

-- 🔭 I’m currently working on Volvo Trucks America Latina.
+- 🔭 I’m currently working @ Group Volvo (America Latina).

-- 🌱 I’m currently learning Powerbi and RStudio.
+- 🌱 I’m a data engineer, but i've also worked as software engineer in the past.

 - ❓ Feel free to ask me about anything and suggest improvements.